Fahadkiyani/Car4Rent/README.md

    - [x] price list for day, week, and month
    - [x] features of car e.g. car manufectured year, milage, color, engine type, gear type

+ ## work in progress
  ### 3.All Cars Screen.

-   - This screen will also be used for showing search results.
+   - [x] This screen will also be used for showing search results.